coddingtonbear/jira-select/docs/query.rst

 ---------

-This will cache the results returned by Jira for up to the specified number of sectonds.
+This will cache the results returned by Jira for up to the specified number of seconds.
 This can be very helpful if you are iterating on changes to your ``group_by`` or ``having`` sections in that you can make minor changes